-However, If I find an idea early on, then the project could be completed quick than usual, say 1-2 weeks at the earliest; conversly, it can rumble on past 6 weeks, if the project is proving 'challenging' in any number of ways.
+However, If I find an idea early on, then the project could be completed more quickly than usual, say 1-2 weeks at the earliest; conversly, it can rumble on past 6 weeks, especially if the project is proving 'challenging' in any number of ways.

 The Design Brief: